Tip - Click on the logos for more on LATI Awards

 The best community colleges, they found, were unusually focused and intentional when it came to structuring the learning experience.
 Large or small, the top two-years didn't just offer courses and wait for students to sign up.
 Lake Area Technical Institute, in South Dakota, for example, has 27 technical programs, each with a defined curriculum.
 Sixty-six percent of its students graduate within three years...

-For the fourth consecutive year, Lake Area Technical Institute has been named to the coveted Military Friendly Schools ® list.
-The 2014 Military Friendly Schools ® list honors the top 20 percent of colleges, universities and technical schools that are doing the most to embrace America’s military service members, veterans, and spouses as students and ensure their success in the classroom and after graduation.
+For the fifth consecutive year, Lake Area Technical Institute in Watertown has been named to the coveted Military Friendly® Schools list.
+The 2015 Military Friendly ® Schools list honors the top 15 percent of colleges, universities and trade schools that are doing the most to embrace military students, and to dedicate resources to ensure their success in the classroom and after graduation.
 Institutions competed for the elite Military Friendly® School title by completing a survey of more than 100 questions covering 10 categories, including military support on campus, graduation and employment outcomes, and military spouse policies.